djrtwo/EIPs/EIPS/eip-X-hybrid-casper-ffg.md

 ## Simple Summary

-There is a general consensus to transition Ethereum from Proof of Work (PoW) to Proof of Stake (PoS).
-This EIP provides a specification of the first step in this process -- a hybrid model that uses both PoW and PoS to build and secure the network.
+Specification of the first step to transition Ethereum main net from Proof of Work (PoW) to Proof of Stake (PoS).
+The resulting consensus model is a PoW/PoS hybrid.

 ## Abstract